MeynanAneytha/YomigamiOkami-reshade-shaders/README.md

 * I can see the same shader enabled multiple times for the preset

     > This probably means you already have said shader file somewhere else in your installation.
-One of the most common occurences of this issue would be the `KeepUI.fx` file coming from GShade.
+One of the most common occurrences of this issue would be the `KeepUI.fx` file coming from GShade.
     > To solve this, simply choose which one you want to keep and rename or delete the other one.

 * Other GShade presets don't work with this port